GreenSpace project consultation

 We are consulting on a new project to create a new, or enhance an existing, small area of green space in the borough.
 This will help to tackle the impacts of climate change such as heat and surface water flooding and will improve access to green areas.
 We want you to help us choose the priority location(s) and decide what features to include.
 Have your say in our survey from the 13th August to the 19th September.

-- We have declared a climate and ecological emergency, committing to acheiving zero carbon emissions.
+- The council has declared a climate and ecological emergency, committing to acheiving zero carbon emissions.

-- The council has committed to changing its energy supplier to a 100% renewable energy supplier.
+- The council has committed to switching to a renewable electricity supplier by April 2021.

 - The Solar Together London scheme has helped over 1,200 residents register their roofs to collectively purchase solar panels for their homes.

 - Sutton is trialling energiesprong, a whole house retrofit project to transform 100 council homes in the borough to a zero carbon standard.
 Sutton is the first borough in London to trial this innovative approach.

 - The council has built two new schools to Passivhaus standards.

 - Brompton folding bicycles are now available to hirein Sutton town centre.
 For more information and to book a bike, visit the Brompton website.

 - The council has published its Air Quality Action Plan, setting out the actions we will will take to improve air quality across the borough.

 - 100 new bike parking spaces are being installed across the borough.